 Are you interested in the history of ancient European cities?
 The Aegidienkirche church in Hanover, Germany, is a perfect place to start.
-Now, this is a building that knows all about survival, having opened its doors back in 1163.
+This building knows all about survival, having opened its doors in 1163.

-Aegidienkirche is the oldest church in the area, making up part of the best things to see in Hanover.
+Aegidienkirche is the oldest church in the area, making up part of Hanover’s best things to see.
 And you can’t miss it, given its impressive gothic architecture that stands imposing with its tower.
-The tower went through a renovation in the 18th century, but the whole structure suffered a lot during the 2nd world war.
+The tower was renovated in the 18th century, but the whole structure suffered greatly during World War II.

-A lot of bombing happened in the area and affected most old buildings, including this church.
+Many bombings happened within the vicinity and affected most old buildings, including this church.
 As a memorial for people who lost their lives during those tough times, there’s no roof on the chancel and nave.

 From dawn, the bells will ring until 6 p.m.
-This is why visiting Aegidienkirche is undoubtedly one of the best things to do in Hanover, especially for history lovers.
+Visiting Aegidienkirche is undoubtedly one of the best things to do in Hanover, especially for history lovers.

 Nothing beats visiting the magnificent parks that dot European cities during summer.
 In Hanover, be sure to include a day spent at Georgengarten Park as part of things to do in Hanover and surrounding areas.
 Back in the day, the Great Garden in this city was a masterpiece, and King George the 3rd wanted a part of this splendor.

 In 1810 he bought an estate to the East, changing its name to Georgenpalais from Wallmodenschloss.
-Later on, the park got a new name, Georgengarten, which remains to date.
-Though you are visiting a city in Germany, you won’t be at fault when you suddenly think you are in England.
+Later, the park got a new name, Georgengarten, which remains to date.
+Though you are visiting a city park in Germany, you won’t be at fault when you suddenly think you are in England.

-After marveling at the magnificent buildings and architecture in Hanover, step into the Lower Saxony state museum for some more history.
-It’s near the New Town Hall, and you surely can’t miss it, given how impressive the building is.
+After marveling at Hanover’s magnificent buildings, street art, and architecture, step into the Lower Saxony State Museum (Landesmuseum Hannover) for more history.
+Given the impressive building, it’s near the New Town Hall, and you surely can’t miss it.

-A tour inside this museum reveals even more incredible pieces of ancient history.
-The impressive collection dates as far back as the 11th century.
-There are plenty of historical artifacts in this museum that can help you visualize how life was back then.
+A tour inside this museum reveals even more incredible pieces of ancient history—the impressive collection dates back to the 11th century.
+Plenty of historical artifacts in this museum can help you visualize how life was back then.